-The Implementation Guides provide a written overview of what you need to accomplish to get Wixie up and running for teachers, students, and support staff.
+The Implementation Guide provides an overview of what you need to accomplish to get Wixie up and running for teachers, students, and support staff.
 Use the checklist to get an overview of tasks, assign roles, and set dates for completion.

 Wixie accounts give students access to the authoring tool, and connect student work to their teacher, or teachers.
-Common ways sites provision Wixie are with Clever, a CSV upload, or by entering data manually.
-Wixie also supports provisioning via Canvas, Engrade, and LDAP.
+Common ways schools provision Wixie are with OneRoster, Clever, a CSV upload, or by entering data manually.

 Before students and teachers begin using Wixie, you will want to review the settings for your organization.
 These setting impact project sharing and privacy, as well as authoring tool settings for interface, fonts, and more.
 Your settings also impact which Wixie templates are accessible to your users and which standards display for search and project correlation.

 Managing assignments digitally is essential for success, whether you are virtual or face-to-face.
 Wixie integrates with Google Classroom, Canvas, and Brightspace to help make learning seamless with your LMS.